Thompson-Jason/DigitalGarden/content/05 - Coding Concepts/Things to study for Software Engineer Interviews.md

  >
  > \[!info\] Info
  > This is not a comprehensive list.
 This is a list that I started when I was looking for Software Engineer roles.
-It provides a good background on a few advanced concepts.
+It provides a good background on a few advanced concepts that you could see in a technical interview/assesment.

 ## For General Interviews